HuniePop: Gameplay

 Gameplay focuses on the player character (who can be male or female) interacting with several different women, each of whom has her own distinct personalities and preferences.
 The player can interact with women by talking to them and giving them gifts.
 Doing this rewards the player with "Hunie", an in-game currency that can be used to upgrade the player's stats.
 These stats allow the player to earn more points during dates, increasing their chance of success.
+The start of the game introduces the player to a fairy named Kyu, who from there on helps and assists the player in their dating quest.

-In order to progress through the game, players must take the women on dates, where they will play a tile matching game where they must make matches of 3 or more of the same tokens.
+In order to progress through the game, players must take the women on dates, where they will play a tile matching game where they must match sets of three or more identical tokens.
 The player must earn enough points to complete the date before they run out of moves.
 Each woman has a specific type of token that they like and dislike, and players will gain more points if they match the type of token that the woman prefers.
 The player can also use special items called "date gifts" during their dates which grant positive effects to help the player earn more points.
 After a successful date, the player is rewarded with a picture of the woman the date was with.
 Each successful date will also raise the game's difficulty, making subsequent dates require more points to complete.
 After 3 successful dates with a woman, the player will be able to take them on a date at night, and if that date is successful, the player can bring the woman to their bedroom for one final round of tile matching (and, if this is successful, have sexual intercourse with her).
 Unlike regular dates, the player has unlimited moves to complete the bedroom game, but the score meter constantly drains over time, so to win, matches must be made quickly until the meter is full.

 Throughout the game the player is guided by Kyu, a love fairy set on turning the player into a successful Lothario.
 She gives the player tips on how to interact with each woman and explains how the game's various mechanics work.
 She also becomes dateable after one bedroom game.

 Development

-A Kickstarter campaign was launched with a minimum funding goal of $20,000.
+Ryan Koons, or "HuniePot", is the designer of the game and was formerly an employee of Insomniac Games.
+A Kickstarter crowdfunding campaign was launched with a minimum funding goal of $20,000.
 The Kickstarter ended successfully, raising $53,536 from 1,483 backers.
+Jonathan Wandag composed the soundtrack.

+In February 2015, Koons released an update that gave HuniePop a new ending that unlocks options that make it easier for players to fill out a female character's profile and select date locations, among other options.